After the Holocaust (game): Reception

-In The Guide to Simulations/Games for Education and Training, Martin Campion warned that this game "is a serious attempt at a simulation of an economy, and as such it is very complex."
+History professor Martin Campion tried this game as an educational tool and reported in The Guide to Simulations/Games for Education and Training, "I have proved, with a small group of volunteers from our class "The Future as History", that it can be played by ordinary college students, but it takes a long time to get the game started."
+Campion warned that this game "is a serious attempt at a simulation of an economy, and as such it is very complex."
 He concluded, "It is a fascinating study of the relationship between economic power and military might in developing countries."

 Three years after its publication, Andrew McGee, writing in Phoenix, called the game "one of the most underrated of all contemporary simulation games."
 He admitted that "it is something quite different from the run-of-the-mill simulation game", and concluded "it does give a good basic understanding of the difficulties of managing an economy."

 In Issue 4 of Simulacrum, Brian Train noted, "This is not a simple or fast game, and is certainly not for the 'panzer pusher' [...]
 I feel the game's main value lies in forcing cooperation between players, both to advance themselves and to combine against a warlord."
 Train noted that the lack of spreadsheet technology in 1977 meant a lot of paperwork was required, and concluded, "If you are the sort of person who derives fun and a sense of accomplishment from filling out your tax return, you will probably like this game."